Consigliere-codie/Calculator/README.md

 # Calculator
-A basic calculator with add, subtract, multiply, and divide functions.
+A simple calculator built with HTML, CSS, and JavaScript.

+Supports: +, −, ×, ÷